-Bees play a pivotal part in the almond industry that said in the past five years, the consumption of almond milk in the United States has exponentially grown by 250%.
+Bees play a pivotal part in the almond industry said in the past five years, the consumption of almond milk in the United States has exponentially grown by 250%.
 That said, a survey conducted by the Bee Informed Partnership found that around 50 million bees – which is more than one-third of the commercial US bee colonies – were completely wiped out in a few months during winter 2018-19.

 The case for the bees

 The state of California produces around 80% of the world’s almonds.
 Also, the honeybee is the only commercially managed insect whose numbers are available to effectively pollinate California’s almond fields.
 Almond pollination is a natural process, thus the concern isn’t around this, but rather around the pesticides that various farmers use to safeguard their crops.

 At 35m lb a year, almonds are doused with large amounts of pesticides, particularly the herbicide glyphosate (Roundup).
 Not only is this pesticide harmful to bees, but according to research published in the journal Mutation Research, it has also been cited as an endocrine disruptor and linked to cancer.

 If that’s not enough, bees have to wake up one to two months earlier than usual from their winter dormancy.
 This is done so that they can begin the pollination process.
 They are then fed food substitutes of pollen and nectar.
 This is done in hopes of encouraging their repopulation so that they’ll be ready to pollinate.

 Following this, they are then shipped across the country and placed in an empty field for pollination.
 Also, numerous bees focused in small areas makes it easier for diseases to spread amongst them.

 Additionally, the speed at which the almond acres grow has begun to outpace the number of existing colonies.